AndrewCRMartin/chrootperl/README.md

 Remember that the perl script can only see within your sandbox, so any files you need must be copied into the sandbox first.

+*NOTE:* The script will remain in the `$SANDBOX/run` directory.
+You will need to delete it manually.

 Tests
 -----